LEXPO Partners with Nine Taiwanese Artists for ART INTERNATIONAL ZURICH 2026

 At this exhibition, LEXPO presented works spanning oil painting, acrylic, Ebru marbling, and mixed media, showcasing the artists' profound interpretations of life and nature.

 • Paulina Cheung: Exhibited Ebru marbling works "Blue Ocean" and "Echo of One."
-Utilizing the irreplicable nature of fluid art, she transforms seahorses and schools of fish into symbols of vitality, and through flowing textures, explores the resonance of human emotions and the "eye" of inner awareness.
+Utilizing the irreplicable nature of Ebru art, she transforms seahorses and schools of fish into symbols of vitality, and through flowing textures, explores the resonance of human emotions and the "eye" of inner awareness.

 • Hsunhui Huang: Exhibited the oil painting series "Missing Myself."
 She skillfully combines human figures with marine life imagery, exploring the truth and beauty of the primal self through serene underwater scenes.
 The works convey a profound love for embracing oneself and accepting the coexistence of the strange, absurd, and beautiful in life.